-Railton is a quaint country town about 35mins from Devonport.
-It’s situation on one of the many scenic routes to Cradle Mountain, between Latrobe and Sheffield.
+Railton is a quaint country town about 35 minutes from Devonport.
+Its location: one of the many scenic routes to Cradle Mountain between Latrobe and Sheffield.
 It is best known as the Town Of Topiary.

 The topiary is part of Tasmania’s outdoor art gallery.
 In Railton, you’ll discover over 150 living sculptures.
 When visiting, you can walk the Town of Topiary Trail with the help of a free map, which you can pick up at most businesses in town.
 The map has information about where each topiary is located and when they were established.